 This page is made up of three areas;

-- the right pane's header, which displays: the operations toolbar; the editable name of the selected document; and the info bar (with a shaded background), which also contains the workflow status transitions (see below); and
+- the right pane's header, which displays: the operations toolbar; the name of the selected document; and the info bar (with a shaded background), which also contains the workflow status transitions (see below)

-the right pane's tabbed interface with rich information related to the document, including, where available, the folder the document is in, a preview of the document, the list of document versions, the list of artifacts that the document is associated with, and history of changes made to the document).
+- the right pane's tabbed interface shows all the information about the document including, where available, the folder the document is in, a preview of the document, the list of document versions, the list of artifacts that the document is associated with, and history of changes made to the document).
 From the toolbar at the top you can save or delete the document, or undo any unsaved changes made by clicking

 Please note that on smaller screen sizes the navigation pane is not displayed.
 While the navigation pane has a link to take you back to the documents list, on mobile devices a 'back' button is shown on the left of the operations toolbar.

 The navigation pane can be collapsed by clicking on the "-" button, or expanded by clicking anywhere on the gray title area.
 On desktops the user can also control the exact width of the navigation pane by dragging and dropping a red handle that appears on hovering at the rightmost edge of the navigation pane.